Procedures

 There are many cases when teeth can be immediately replaced with implants.

 Occasionally, more detailed information is required and can be provided by special x-rays.
-They will help determine if additional tests or procedures are needed to place your implants properly.
+They will help determine if additional tests or procedures are needed to place your dental implants properly.

 How are Dental Implants Placed?